andrew-cotter/ab_testing/ab_testing_example.md

 ### Scenario

 A fast-food chain plans to add a new item to its menu.
-However, they are still undecided between three possible marketing campaigns for promoting the new product.
+However, they are still undecided between three possible promotion campaigns for promoting the new product.
 In order to determine which promotion has the greatest effect on sales, the new item is introduced at locations in several randomly selected markets.
 A different promotion is used at each